-The first is writer and Venice High School English teacher, Dennis Danziger who, if you’ll remember, is the person who introduced us to the wonderful Nina Montoya.
+High school teacher and author, Dennis Danziger, if you’ll remember, is the person who introduced us to the wonderful young writer Nina Montoya.

 Over the next few weeks, he will be telling a true story that began in his classroom.